Interstate 291 (Connecticut)

-Interstate 291 (I-291) is a short auxiliary Interstate Highway in the state of Connecticut that starts at I-91 at its junction with Route 218 in Windsor and ends at I-84 and I-384 in Manchester.
+Interstate 291 (I-291) is a short auxiliary Interstate Highway in the state of Connecticut that starts at I-91 at its junction with Route 218 in Windsor and ends at I-84 in Manchester.
 It serves as a northeastern bypass of Hartford.
 According to the Federal Highway Administration, the official length of I-291 is 6.02 mi; however, the Connecticut Department of Transportation (CTDOT) includes the 0.38 mi of the exit ramp that I-291 uses to merge with eastbound I-84, making their recorded length 6.4 mi long.

 I-291 is also known as the Vietnam Veterans Memorial Highway for its entire length.

 Route description

 I-291 begins at I-91 in Windsor at an interchange that also provides access to and from Route 218.
 Heading southeast, I-291 has a partial interchange with Route 159, then crosses the Connecticut River on the Bissell Bridge.
 Originally constructed in 1957, the Bissell Bridge charged a toll until 1988 when the bridge was reconstructed.
-It has an interchange with US Route 5 (US 5) in South Windsor at its junction with Route 30, and ends at I-84 in Manchester in a complex interchange that also provides access to I-384.
+It has an interchange with U.S. Route 5 (US 5) in South Windsor at its junction with Route 30, and ends at I-84 in Manchester in a complex interchange that also provides access to I-384.
 At the west end, stub ramps continue about 1/2 mi past I-91 to provide access to Route 218.